RomainTrm/Blog/content/posts/desiging-with-types/index.md

 Aiming to tackle illegal states is great, though it can also introduce complexity to the code:

 - We haven't really eliminated illegal states, we've just pushed them out of the domain.
 This means complex models will also be complex to build from external inputs.
 We'll have to parse and validate inputs, then map to our domain model.
 - Sometimes, the model isn't at the correct level of abstraction for some treatments.
 For example, to access a value, we may find it in several places; Each time we need a new value, we have to write a new function that goes across the whole model.
-If you want to give a try, with our last model try to write a function to retrieve the points of the serving player, then another one for his opponent.
+If you want to experience this, with our latest model try to write a function to retrieve the points of the serving player and then another for his opponent.

 To conclude, type cardinality helps us gain confidence in our model and identify unhandled use cases.
 If you have an opportunity to remove illegal states, go for it.
 But keep in mind that allowing some illegal states in order to simplify the development and model manipulation is OK as long as these cases are properly identified and handled.

-TODO : tip - replace unrevelant data as 1 to facilitate compute

 ---